C-parity and Regge Intercepts: Born amplitudes

 \section{Born amplitudes}

 As stated above, we define the Pomeron and the Odderon as Regge pole-trajectories determining the high-energy behaviour of the Born amplitudes of scattering processes.
-Note that, unlike secondary Regge trajectories ($ \rho,\omega $, etc.), there are currently no states ("glueballs") that could be considered to lie on these two "vacuum" trajectories, although some mesons have been discussed in this regard.
-Unfortunately, despite enormous efforts over several decades, not only have Regge trajectories not been derived as definite functions within the framework of QCD, but there are not even any reliable theoretically justified values for intercepts and slopes at zero.
-In principle, trajectories are conceivable that do not intersect the integer level for positive $ t $.
-We will not delve into this issue further.
+Note that, unlike secondary Regge trajectories ($ \rho,\omega $, etc.), there are currently no states ("glueballs") observed to date that could be considered to lie on these two "vacuum" trajectories\footnote{In principle, trajectories that do not intersect integer values are conceivable, but we leave this option aside for now.} , although some mesons have been discussed in this regard.
+Unfortunately, despite enormous efforts over several decades, not only have Regge trajectories not been derived as definite functions within the framework of QCD, but there are not even any reliable theoretically justified values for intercepts and slopes at $ t=0 $.

 The total scattering amplitudes as functions of complex angular momenta $ T(j,t) $ have as leading singularities not poles, but branching points at $j= j_{c}(t)$.
 Note that $ s $-channel unitarity (more precisely the Froissart-Martin upper bound) implies that $ Re j_{c}(t)\leq 1 $ for physical transfers $ t\leq0 $.
-Meanwhile there is no upper limit for the intercepts of Regge-pole trajectories $ \alpha(t=0)\equiv 1+\Delta $ so $ \Delta $ can be both positive and negative\footnote{In the early days of Reggeism, it was believed that the Pomeron intercept could not exceed 1, but the eikonal approach removes this limitation.} .
-All possible options for $ \Delta $ can be found in the literature $\Delta <0,\Delta =0,\Delta > 0 $.
+Meanwhile, there is no upper limit for the intercepts of Regge-pole trajectories $ \alpha(t=0)\equiv 1+\Delta $ so $ \Delta $ can be both positive and negative\footnote{In the early days of Reggeism, it was believed that the Pomeron intercept could not exceed 1, but the eikonal approach as a way to sum up many-Pomeron exchanges removes this limitation.}.

-After the discovery of the increase of total cross sections (first in $ K^{+}p $ \cite{Den} and then in $ pp $ \cite{Am}), the $ \Delta_{\mathcal{P}} > 0 $ option prevails for the Pomeron (C-even vacuum exchange) , although in some models (for example, "Reggeon field theory") the option $ \Delta_{\mathcal{P}} =0 $ is also retained, allowing, nonetheless, for an unlimited growth of cross sections \cite{Ter} , albeit in a very remote asymptotic range.
+After the discovery of the increase of total cross sections (first in $ K^{+}p $ \cite{Den} and then in $ pp $, \cite{Mnd} , \cite{Am}) the $ \Delta_{\mathcal{P}} > 0 $ option prevails for the Pomeron (C-even vacuum exchange), although in some models (for example, "Reggeon field theory") the option $ \Delta_{\mathcal{P}} =0 $ is also retained, allowing, nonetheless, for an unlimited growth of cross sections \cite{Ter}, albeit in a very remote asymptotic range.